Type · Collaboration

 Type · System Design

-Design a real-time bus tracking system for Flix.
-Users should be able to see the live location of their bus on a map, and receive notifications about delays or arrival times.
-Consider scalability for millions of users and thousands of buses. - 5
+Design a real-time bus tracking system for FlixBus.
+Users should be able to see the live location of their bus on a map, with an estimated time of arrival (ETA) that updates dynamically.
+Consider factors like GPS data accuracy, network latency, and battery consumption on the bus. - 5

 Type · System Design